 Electrical Installation Condition Reports (EICR) assess the safety and condition of electrical systems in a property.
 EICRs help ensure compliance with the required electrical standards and any further investigation (FI) codes in the EICR indicate the need for additional examination to confirm the safety and integrity of the system.

-This page forms part of our guide to EICR fault codes and follows on from the recent pages on C1, C2 and C3 codes.
+This page forms part of our guide to EICR fault codes and follows on from the recent pages on C1 codes, C2 codes and C3 codes.

 What is an FI code in an EICR?